 - The center is truly off-grid: solar power, rain-water catchment, fans instead of A/C. There will be bugs.
 It's also a former cacao plantation and is filled with fruit trees and all the tropical critters you can imagine (caiman, capuchin monkeys, sloths, parrots, etc).
 Their dock takes you right onto pristine coral reef, where there is bioluminescence at night under the right circumstances.
 Panama is where life changed course for the Galt family and where Tau was born.
-It's my favorite place on earth and I've explored it for 40 days total now.
+It's my favorite place on earth and I've explored it for over 50 days total now.
 I can't wait to share it with you.

 Here are some pictures of the property where we'll be staying and connecting.